 - Possibility of process solids accumulation within the system

 Depending on the type of system service, consideration must be given to the possibility of solids accumulation within the line, particularly where two separate process lines intersect.
 Solids can be created within a system as the result of a chemical reaction of the fumes being extracted.
 Stress loads can be generated by the additional weight of accumulated solids, and this fact should be addressed with adequate system support where required.

 Proper system inspection, cleaning and maintenance should be enforced to prevent the formation of additional weight loads.

-Refer to the following table for maximum support spacing of horizontal air-filled duct at various temperatures.
+Refer to the table below for maximum support spacing of horizontal air-filled duct at various temperatures.
 These values are based on actual testing of air-filled duct at these temperatures.